landportal/landbook-importers/FAOSTAT-Norm_Importer/README.rst

 You may notice that the log of this importers produces many warnings.
 In general, it is not something to worry about: it is the normal behavior of the importer.
-The algorithm downloads the entire database of FAO STAT and filters not neeeded data.
+The algorithm downloads the entire database of FAO STAT and filters not needed data.
 In that process, many observations referred to unsupported regions are detected as "unknown countries" and registered in the log as it.
 But that observations should not be present in the final system.